CallMiner's 2024 CX Landscape Report is here! |Download today

 • Actionable workflows: Designing effective workflows to extract actionable insights at scale from LLM-generated responses is crucial.
 While it might be easy to submit a block of text and ask generative AI to pull out findings in one-off scenarios, it’s much different (and can be incredibly expensive) to ask it to find insights at scale.
 Actionable workflows need to be carefully thought through and built out.
 Additionally, licensed conversation intelligence solutions go beyond mere conversation analysis; they bring a full suite of workflows into play, assisting in coaching, elevating agent performance, streamlining quality control, among other valuable features.

-• Refinement: Enterprise conversation intelligence solutions often come with years of refinement and optimization.
+• Refinement: Enterprise conversational intelligence solutions often come with years of refinement and optimization.
 They use a variety of specialized AI techniques (not just LLMs) to comprehensively analyze customer conversations, and that’s because LLMs aren’t the best fit for every business use case.
 Homegrown systems may lack the maturity and fine-tuning found in licensed alternatives, resulting in inefficiencies, as well as less accurate insights and responses.

 • Ongoing management: All of these activities also aren’t one-and-done processes.
 You’ll need to commit dedicated resources to continually evolve your infrastructure, apply new or updated security measures and governance, regularly monitor response quality, expand ecosystem connections, and more.
 Scalability issues may also arise as data volumes grow, leading to processing bottlenecks.
 It’s not just enough to build an in-house conversation intelligence solution, you also have to be prepared to maintain and improve it.